SRINIVASTA/dharini-brain-viewer/README.md

 ---
 ---
-*Developed and architected by **Srinivasa** as an open-source educational dashboard showcasing cloud data pipe optimization for high-throughput healthcare informatics.*
+*Developed and architected by **Srinivasta** as an open-source educational dashboard showcasing cloud data pipe optimization for high-throughput healthcare informatics.*